Gilead-BioStats/gsm/tests/testthat/_snaps/AE_Assess.md

 ---

-    strMethod is not 'poisson' or 'identity'
+    strMethod must be length 1

 ---